The Thermoionic Vacuum Arc (TVA) plasma

 The basic principle of the TVA is ignition of an anodic arc plasma in the vapors of the material of interest which can be either a metal, a semiconductor or graphite.
 No buffer gas is needed.

-The film is created by both neutral atoms and energetic ions.
+The film is created by both neutral atoms and energetic ions of anode material.
 The ionic species have energies of hundreds eV.
-In TVA plasma, the vapor-phase species are obtained by evaporation, the transport from the source to the substrate takes place without collisions The deposition rate is controllable and can be as low as 0.2 nm/sec but can also get to 70 nm/sec, depending on the deposition parameters and anode material.
+In TVA plasma, the vapor-phase species are obtained by evaporation while ion transport from the source to substrate takes place without collisions.
+The deposition rate is controllable and can be as low as 0.2 nm/sec but can also get to 70 nm/sec, depending on deposition parameters and anode material.

 The TVA plasma source works under vacuum of 10-6 torr.